Agency is among the first public transit organizations in U.S. to host Amazon lockers, offering another amenity to improve riders’ travel experience

 Under its agreement with CTA, Amazon is responsible for all costs related to the purchase, installation, maintenance and operation of the lockers.
-Amazon will also pay CTA a monthly flat fee of $25 per machine, per month, to cover operating expenses, including the cost of electricity.
+Amazon will also pay CTA a monthly flat fee to cover operating expenses, including the cost of electricity.
 Amazon will maintain insurance coverage for installing and operating the lockers on CTA property.

 Amazon has a successful transit locker program with the French national railway that is expected to have locations at about 1,000 transit stations when complete.
 CTA’s regional public transit partners, Metra and Pace, are also participating in the pilot program.
 Other high-profile Chicago locations that currently host Amazon lockers include Block 37, Merchandise Mart, Chase Tower, UIC Student Center and 203 N. LaSalle, which is connected to the Clark/Lake station.